 Research and development

 NGI's research is currently focused on heat pump systems where the ground source heating system is integrated into the construction of the building.
-Such systems can be, for example, energy piles, energy walls and support structures that utilize adjacent soil and groundwater as an energy source.
+Such systems can be, for example, energy piles, energy walls, and support structures that utilize adjacent soil and groundwater as energy sources.